 It is unclear when, if ever, a similar alignment of forces will be in effect to permit the low-cost independence of Iraqi Kurdistan.
 Irbil thus has a powerful incentive to act soon, with important implications for regional security in the short and long term.

-This article originally appeared at Global Risk Insights, March 11, 2016.
+This story originally appeared at Global Risk Insights, March 11, 2016.